 Eligibility for a Committee Letter

-At Johns Hopkins, the Committee Letter is part of a “Committee Packet,” that includes the Committee Letter as well as individual letters of recommendation.
-The Committee Letter presents a composite of the applicant’s accomplishments, individual strengths, attributes and competencies.
+At Johns Hopkins, the Committee Letter is part of a “Committee Packet” that includes the Committee Letter as well as individual letters of recommendation.
+The Committee Letter presents a composite of the applicant’s accomplishments, individual strengths, attributes, and competencies.

-Applicants to medical or dental school who are current students or alumni of the Whiting School of Engineering or the Krieger School of Arts and Sciences at Johns Hopkins, and who have met the requirements stated below, are eligible to receive a Committee Letter from the Health Professions Committee of the Office of Pre-Professional Programs and Advising.
+Applicants to medical or dental schools who are current students or alumni of the Whiting School of Engineering or the Krieger School of Arts and Sciences at Johns Hopkins, and who have met the requirements stated below, are eligible to receive a Committee Letter from the Health Professions Committee of the Office of Pre-Professional Programs and Advising.

-Current students or alumni of the Whiting School of Engineering or the Krieger School of Arts and Sciences at Johns Hopkins who have not met the requirements for a Committee Letter are advised to delay their applications to address their missing requirements.
+Current students or alumni of Johns Hopkins University Krieger School of Arts and Sciences or the Whiting School of Engineering who have not met the requirements for a Committee Letter are advised to delay their applications to address their missing requirements.
 Please plan to meet with a pre-professional advisor to discuss the resolutions of your ineligibility.